Inflammation is often indicated by the presence of its four calling card symptoms: redness, swelling, heat, and pain.

 Activating the immune system to fight off an infection is a much-needed step that protects the body from intrusive pathogens and other destructive elements.
 When the immune system has completed the process of fighting off the invaders, the inflammation triggers should subside.

-When the triggers for inflammation are still firing after they’re no longer needed to heal, the body can begin to attack itself in some cases (rheumatoid arthritis and lupus).
+It's when the triggers for inflammation are still firing after they’re no longer needed to heal, you get chronic inflammation.
+The body has begun to attack itself in some cases and it doesn't know how to stop.

 Too much of a good thing typically results in a bad outcome.
 Inflammation is no exception to the rule.
 While it’s a healthy part of the immune response, when the body is constantly inflamed, complications can arise.